 No Officer or Board Member at Large shall be held personally liable for any bills or obligations of the “GAAS”, past or present, except for payment of their own dues.

 Article VII – Officers and Directors

-Officers shall consist of the President, Vice President, Treasurer, Secretary, and three Board Members at Large.
-The Governing Board shall consist of the Officers and the Directors, herein after known as the Board of Directors(B.O.D.).
+Officers shall consist of the President, Vice President, Treasurer, Secretary, Social Chair and two Board Members at Large.
+The Governing Board shall consist of the Officers and the Directors, hereinafter known as the Board of Directors(B.O.D.).

 Article VIII – Meetings

-- The regular meeting shall be once each month.
-A regular meeting may be cancelled by the President with the approval of a majority of the Board.
+1. The President may cancel a meeting with the approval of a majority of the Board.

-- Special business meetings may be called only by the President, if needed, and all board members shall be notified.
+2. Special business or Emergency meetings may be called by the President if needed, and all board members shall be notified.
 Only business specified in the notice may be transacted at that meeting.

 Article IV – Committees